 Viruses and Disease

-Finally, we reach the most dreaded cause of tomato leaves curling: Disease.
-While there are a wide array of diseases that affect tomato plants, I don’t want you to immediately assume your plants are diseased.
+Finally, we reach the most dreaded cause of tomato leaves curling, disease.
+While there are a wide array of diseases that affect tomato plants, don’t immediately assume your leaves are curling due to disease.

 There are many causes for curling and yellowing tomato leaves aside from disease, so be sure to rule out other possible causes first.